Skip to main content

 Usage Example:

-# View all versions of app function
+# View All Versions of the app Function

 tcb fn list-function-versions app